zstar1003/ragflow-plus/README_EN.md

    - Any **derivative works** (including modifications or combined code) must remain under AGPLv3 with source code publicly available.
    - If provided as a **network service**, users are entitled to obtain the corresponding source code.

-2. **Commercial Use Restrictions**
+2. **Commercial Use**
+   - **Allowed**: This software is licensed under AGPLv3, permitting commercial use, including SaaS and on-premises deployment.
+   - **Unmodified Code**: If used *as-is* (no modifications/derivative works), AGPLv3 compliance remains mandatory:
+     - Provide complete source code (even if unaltered).
+     - For network services, users must be able to download corresponding source code (AGPLv3 §13).
-   - **Closed-source commercial use is prohibited** unless obtaining written authorization from all copyright holders (including original AGPLv3 code authors).
+   - **No Closed-Source Commercialization**: To use modified versions *without* releasing source code commercially, written authorization from *all copyright holders* (including upstream AGPLv3 authors) is required.

 3. **Disclaimer**
    This project comes with no warranties.
 Users shall bear all compliance risks.
 Consult legal professionals for legal advice.